Kpelle people

-The Kpelle people (also known as the Guerze, Kpwesi, Kpessi, Sprd, Mpessi, Berlu, Gbelle, Bere, Gizima, or Buni) are the largest ethnic group in Liberia.
+The Kpelle people (Note: The Kpelle are also known as the Guerze, Kpwesi, Kpessi, Sprd, Mpessi, Berlu, Gbelle, Bere, Gizima, or Buni.) are the largest ethnic group in Liberia.
 They are located primarily in an area of central Liberia, extending into Guinea.
 They speak the Kpelle language, which belongs to the Mande language family.

 Despite their yearly heavy rainfalls and rough land, Kpelle survive mostly on their staple crop of rice.
 Traditionally organized under several paramount chiefs who serve as mediators for the public, preserve order and settle disputes, the Kpelle are arguably the most rural and conservative of the major ethnic groups in Liberia.

 The Kpelle people are also referred to as Gberese, Gbese, Gbeze, Gerse, Gerze, Kpelli, Kpese, Kpwele, Ngere, and Nguere.

 History

-The Kpelle or Guerze lived in North Sudan during the sixteenth-century, before fleeing to other parts of Northwest Africa into what is now Mali.
-Their flight was due to internal conflicts between the tribes from the crumbling Sudanic empire.
+The Kpelle or Guerze lived in the Sudan region during the sixteenth-century, before fleeing into what is now Mali.
+Their flight was due to internal conflicts between the tribes from the crumbling Mali Empire.
 Some migrated to Liberia, Mauritania, and Chad.
 They still maintained their traditional and cultural heritage despite their migration.
-A handful are still of Kpelle origin in North Sudan.
+A handful are still of Kpelle origin in the Sudan.

 Kpelle are also located in Mali and maintain their heritage.

 The Kpelle also used to trade with the Muslim Vai and Mandingo who live in small numbers in the country and reside nearby.
 The Kpelle trade with Lebanese merchants, U.S. missionaries and Peace Corps volunteers.

 There were 3 days of ethno-religious fighting in Nzerekore in July 2013.
 Fighting between ethnic Kpelle, who are Christian or animist, and ethnic Konianke, who are Muslims and close to the larger Mandinka ethnic group, left at least 54 dead.
 The dead included people who were killed with machetes and others who were burned alive.
 The violence ended after the Guinea military imposed a curfew, and President Conde made a televised appeal for calm.